 We are a clinical stage biopharmaceutical company focused on developing drugs that meaningfully improve the lives of patients with rare cardiopulmonary disease.
 Our initial focus is on advancing AV-101, our dry powder inhaled formulation of imatinib for the treatment of pulmonary arterial hypertension, or PAH, a devastating disease impacting approximately 70,000 people in the United States and Europe.
 Imatinib, marketed as Gleevec tablets, was originally developed for the treatment of multiple cancers.
 Oral imatinib also demonstrated statistically significant improvement on the primary endpoint, six-minute walk distance, and multiple secondary hemodynamic endpoints in PAH patients in an international Phase 3 trial conducted by Novartis but was poorly tolerated due to adverse events, or AEs, and never was approved for the treatment of PAH.
 AV-101, delivered using a dry powder inhaler, is designed to provide lung concentrations at or above those observed with the oral dose while limiting systemic levels of the drug.
 We have completed a Phase 1 study in healthy volunteers and AV-101 was generally well-tolerated with no serious adverse events reported.
-We announced the initiation of Inhaled iMatinib Pulmonary Arterial Hypertension Clinical Trial (IMPAHCT), our Phase 2b/Phase 3 trial of AV-101 in PAH patients in December 2021, and we have assembled a team with deep expertise in developing innovative PAH and inhaled therapies and commercializing novel drugs.
+We are enrolling PAH patients in Inhaled iMatinib Pulmonary Arterial Hypertension Clinical Trial (IMPAHCT), our ongoing Phase 2b/Phase 3 trial to evaluate the safety and efficacy of different doses of AV-101 in adults with PAH, and we have assembled a team with deep expertise in developing innovative PAH and inhaled therapies and commercializing novel drugs.